Marilyn Burns: Career

 In 1970, she made her first film appearance in Robert Altman's comedy film Brewster McCloud (1970).
-Burns was cast in Lovin' Molly (1974), but was replaced by Susan Sarandon.
-Burns stayed on as a stand-in for Sarandon and Blythe Danner.
+Burns was cast in the leading role of the drama film Lovin' Molly (1974)—having received the script and been costumed.
+However, for the established actors Anthony Perkins, Blythe Danner and Beau Bridges to appear, they wanted newcomer Susan Sarandon to be cast in the role instead.
+Burns got to remain a part of the production as a stand-in for Blythe and Sarandon.
 She also helped cast some of the extras in George Roy Hill's period drama The Great Waldo Pepper (1975).In 1974, Burns starred in Tobe Hooper's independent horror film The Texas Chain Saw Massacre.
 She plays the character of Sally Hardesty, a teenager who travels with her brother and some friends to the cemetery where her grandfather is buried to investigate reports of grave vandalism, and then encounters a family of cannibals including the chainsaw-wielding Leatherface.

 Burns and Hooper had previously met during the production of Lovin' Molly the previous year.
 When a casting call was held, she auditioned and was given the lead role.
 The film was produced with a budget of $80,000–$140,000.
 Burns had performed several of her stunts herself, and she, along with other cast members, had sustained several injuries throughout production.
 In an article for Texas Monthly detailing the production of the film, John Bloom reported that Burns had "been poked, prodded, bound, dragged through rooms, jerked around, chased through cocklebur underbrush, jabbed with a stick, forced to skid on her knees in take after take, pounded on the head with a rubber hammer, coated with sticky stage blood, and endlessly pursued by Hansen with his chain saw and Neal with his constantly flicking switchblade."

 The Texas Chain Saw Massacre was released to major critical and commercial success.
 The film grossed an excess of $30 million and became the 12th highest-grossing film of its year, and was the most successful independent feature until it was overtaken by Halloween in 1978.
-Writing for The Cincinnati Enquirer, Donald B. Berrigan stated that Burns "deserves a special Academy Award for one of the most sustained and believable acting achievements in movie history."
-Screen Rant ranked Burns' performance first on their list of the "10 Greatest Female Performances in Horror Film History", writing that she "is so convincing in her work as the mentally broken Sally that the audience can’t help but be left shaken and deeply disturbed by the time the end credits roll."
+Donald B. Berrigan of The Cincinnati Enquirer praised the actress, saying: "Marilyn Burns, as Sally, deserves a special Academy Award for one of the most sustained and believable acting achievements in movie history."
+Screen Rant ranked Burns's performance first on their list of the "10 Greatest Female Performances in Horror Film History", writing that she "is so convincing in her work as the mentally broken Sally that the audience can’t help but be left shaken and deeply disturbed by the time the end credits roll."
 The acting of Burns has continued to earn praise from critics and audiences, and established her as a scream queen and a popular culture icon.